• Skip to primary navigation

 Instructions

-• Prepare peas: Place the frozen peas in a small saucepan, cover them with a little water, bring to a boil and cook for two minutes.
+• Cook the peas: Place the frozen peas in a small saucepan, cover them with a little water, bring to a boil, and cook for two minutes.
 Drain well and let cool.

 • Combine salad: Drain the tuna well.
 Chop or slice the salad leaves.
 Chop the avocado, halve the onion and slice it thinly.
 Chop the herbs.
 Place everything in a bowl, add the drained and cooled peas.
 Crumble the feta on the tuna avocado salad.

-• Dressing: Whisk together the olive oil, 1 tablespoon red wine vinegar, lemon juice, mustard, grated garlic cloves, red chili flakes to taste, sea salt, and freshly ground black pepper.
+• Dressing: In a small bowl, whisk the olive oil, 1 tablespoon red wine vinegar, lemon juice, mustard, grated garlic cloves, red chili flakes to taste, sea salt, and freshly ground black pepper.

 • Add the dressing and mix gently to combine.
 Adjust the taste with more vinegar, salt, and pepper, if desired.